caroljmcdonald/sparkwordcountapp/README.md

 # sparkwordcountapp

-This is an example Standalone Spark word count application, written in Java and Scala, to demonstrate How to get started with Spark and MapR 4.1.
+This is an example Standalone Spark word count application, written in Java and Scala, to demonstrate How to get started with Spark and MapR.

 Install and fire up the Sandbox using the instructions here: http://maprdocs.mapr.com/home/SandboxHadoop/c_sandbox_overview.html.